 TO SPACE, TOGETHER

-We are building a decentralized space program, connecting thousands of engineers, scientists, and future astronauts, to devise and fund next-generation space initiatives.
+We are building a decentralized space program, connecting engineers, artists, scientists, and future astronauts, to devise and fund next-generation space initiatives.